 WHAT YOU NEED TO KNOW:

 Gastric banding is a type of weight loss surgery.
 An adjustable band is placed around the top part of your stomach.
 This divides the stomach into one small pouch and one large pouch.
 Food collects in the small pouch when you eat.
 You will feel full quickly because the pouch is very small.
-There is a small opening in the smaller pouch that allows food to pass into the larger pouch.
+An opening in the smaller pouch allows food to pass into the larger pouch.
 Between meals, the food moves slowly into the larger pouch and is digested normally.
 Your healthcare provider can tighten or loosen the band as needed after the surgery.

 - You cough up blood.